Natalie Pack: America's Next Top Model

 At the age of 19, Pack was the second contestant (after Aminat Ayinde) to be selected to participate on the twelfth cycle of America's Next Top Model.
 Over her stay, she won three challenges (two individually and one with fellow contestant Fo Porter), received one second call-out and one third call-out.
 Pack also did not receive a makeover because host Tyra Banks believed she looked modelesque as she was.
 After Aminat Ayinde survived her second consecutive bottom two appearance, Pack was the eighth contestant eliminated from the competition and the first to be eliminated abroad in Sao Paulo, Brazil after a photo shoot where the contestants emulated the late Carmen Miranda.
 Judges Miss J. Alexander and Fernanda Motta believed that she looked "exhausted" and that "the sparkle was missing" in Pack's photo, despite Pack's insistence that Jay Manuel was complimentary of her photos.

 Following her elimination from America's Next Top Model, Pack signed to Ford Models in Los Angeles and is currently signed with NEXT Model Management in Miami.
 She has modeled for Jockey International and BL!SSS magazine.
 She has also walked for Billabong and Dona Daneshi.
 In 2015, she was featured in ads for Guess.

+Pack appeared in a Top Models in Action segment during an episode of Cycle 13.